-- 1. The student is entitled to counselling and coaching throughout his studies, aimed at the student's success and his development into a world citizen. - 2.
-The counselling of the student relates to the content of the study and covers all activities and facilities provided by lecturers (teams) to support the student in his studies. - 3.
-Coaching of the student consists of the dialogue between the student coach, study (career) supervisor, mentor or supervisor.
-Coaching helps the student to reflect on his personal and professional development process. - 4.
-The student starts with an introductory programme and has an individual intake interview with his student coach shortly after the start of the study.
+- 3. Coaching of the student consists of the dialogue between the student coach, study (career) supervisor, mentor or supervisor.
+Coaching helps the student to reflect on their personal and professional development process. - 4.
+The student starts with an introductory program and has an individual intake interview with their student coach shortly after the start of the study.
 In addition, the student has at least two conversations with the student coach in the first year.
 In the first year, explicit attention is paid to (the development of) study skills. - In the second academic year, the student has at least one conversation with the student coach per semester. - 6.
 In the third and fourth (and possibly following) year of study, the student has at least one conversation with the student coach per academic year. - 7.
-The activities within the framework of counselling and coaching are described in the relevant module descriptions.
+The activities within the framework of counselling and coaching are described in the relevant semester manual.